 3. Your memories are in your mind and your heart, not the sentimental item

-Remember, your memories and special moments aren’t in the sentimental object.
-They are in your mind and your heart.
-You’ll always have the memories, no matter if you keep the sentimental item or not.
+Remember, your memories and special moments aren’t in the sentimental object itself.
+The item may remind you of a memory or special moment.
+But your memories are in your mind and your heart.
+You’ll always have the memories, whether you keep the sentimental item or not.

-Sometimes reminding yourself that the object is just a reminder of the memory or special moment, not the memory itself, is enough to help you let go of some sentimental items.
+Sometimes reminding yourself that the object is just a reminder of the memory or special moment, not the memory itself, can help you let go of some sentimental items.

 4. It’s ok to keep some sentimental items, within reason